ProspectOne/flexbalancer-js-docs/docs/Custom-Answers-API.md

 ***
 **TMonitor**

-User monitors ids.
-Type is generated based on list of your monitors IDs.
-If you don't have any - it is empty.
+This type is generated based on the list of your monitors IDs.
+If you don't have any - it is equal to `null`.

 ```typescript
 /**